-Payments made under the 2022 Notes to a foreign financial institution, or "FFI," or non-financial foreign entity, or "NFFE" (including such an institution or entity acting as an intermediary), may be subject to a U.S. withholding tax of 30% under U.S. Foreign Account Tax Compliance Act provisions of the Code (commonly referred to as "FATCA").
-This withholding tax may apply to payments of interest on the 2022 Notes as well as, after December 31, 2018, to payments made upon maturity, redemption, or sale of the 2022 Notes, unless the FFI or NFFE complies with certain information reporting, withholding, identification, certification and related requirements imposed by FATCA.
-Depending upon the status of a holder and the status of an intermediary through which any Notes are held, the holder could be subject to this 30% withholding tax in respect of any interest paid on the 2022 Notes as well as any proceeds from the sale or other disposition of the 2022 Notes.
-Holders of the 2022 Notes should consult their own tax advisors regarding FATCA and how it may affect their investment in the 2022 Notes.
+Payments made under our Debt Securities to a foreign financial institution, or "FFI," or non-financial foreign entity, or "NFFE" (including such an institution or entity acting as an intermediary), may be subject to a U.S. withholding tax of 30% under U.S. Foreign Account Tax Compliance Act provisions of the Code (commonly referred to as "FATCA").
+This withholding tax may apply to payments of interest on our Debt Securities as well as, after December 31, 2018, to payments made upon maturity, redemption, or sale of our Debt Securities, unless the FFI or NFFE complies with certain information reporting, withholding, identification, certification and related requirements imposed by FATCA.
+Depending upon the status of a holder and the status of an intermediary through which any Debt Securities are held, the holder could be subject to this 30% withholding tax in respect of any interest paid on our Debt Securities as well as any proceeds from the sale or other disposition of our Debt Securities.
+Holders of our Debt Securities should consult their own tax advisors regarding FATCA and how it may affect their investment in our Debt Securities.